One simple way to save more money is to curb your spending. Unfortunately, a lot of so-called “simple” ways to save cash aren’t necessarily easy.

 3. Fancy household cleaners

 Consider all the fancy household cleaners you might be buying: foaming bleach cleansers; special toilet bowl aides; or maybe high-priced furniture-cleaning solutions.
 Most things in your home or apartment can be cleaned very well with a simple soap and water mix, or a touch of vinegar or ammonia added to the mix.
 I like a sparkling, fresh-smelling bath or kitchen just as much as the next person.
-That includes my Glass KeepCup, Microwave and all the other appliances.
 But you also need to make sure you’re not getting sucked into buying cleaning products just because they have a good marketing pitch.
 If you have new items, like leather sofas or freshly installed granite countertops, just read the care label first so you don’t damage them in any way.